-- 96. The Office does not intend to use the uncertainty of future fossil fuel cost as a means for the cessation of rooftop solar installations.
+- 142. The Office does not intend to use the uncertainty of future fossil fuel cost as a means for the cessation of rooftop solar installations.
 Our view as previously mentioned, is that these energy sources will continue to play an important part of the energy mix that assists in meeting the NEP goals.
 Typically, a FIT programme is usually structured for a period coincident with the design life of the specific RE system, i.e. 20 to 25 years.
 However, as it is not possible to predict all potential outcomes, having conditions set for this duration may create difficulties in the face of varying market conditions.
 In the event that unforeseen problems or new information/data arise, there may be a need to renegotiate or readjust the FIT.
 OfReg recognises that this may lead to a revised price, which may not be conducive to maintaining investor confidence.
-To mitigate against this, OfReg will structure the FIT to follow the 2017 IRP rate projections and its subsequent revisions so that investors are made aware from the initial stages. - 97.
+To mitigate against this, beginning in the near future, OfReg will structure the FIT to follow the 2017 IRP rate projections and its subsequent revisions so that investors are made aware from the initial stages. - 143.
 The Office refutes Greentech's inference that there's no plan and timeframe to get to unsubsidised solar.
-Currently CORE customers are the beneficiaries of subsidised solar rates, so implementing the 2017 IRP rate projections for CORE consumers removes this subsidy from non-CORE consumers. - 98.
+Currently CORE customers are the beneficiaries of subsidised solar rates, so implementing the 2017 IRP rate projections for CORE consumers removes this subsidy from non-CORE consumers. - 144.
 Furthermore, the IRP provides a roadmap of how to achieve the NEP goals and from an economic perspective, the office is planning to introduce a renewable energy auction scheme in 2021 to deploy more utility-scale renewables to the grid.
-As has been repeatedly proven elsewhere, utility-scale RE systems produce a lower cost of electricity for all consumers as opposed to not only a select few. - 99.
+As has been repeatedly proven elsewhere, utility-scale RE systems produce a lower cost of electricity for all consumers as opposed to not only a select few. - 145.
 The current IRP projections show that although rooftop solar generation will increase five-fold by 2030, this increase is offset by consumption growth, meaning that the relative contribution to Cayman's energy security will remain relatively status quo.
-OfReg also notes the continuing growth in solar installations by Caymanian households over the past ten years even as the FIT rate was reduced. - 100.
+OfReg also notes the continuing growth in solar installations by Caymanian households over the past ten years even as the FIT rate was reduced. - 146.
 As far as subsidies is concerned, the C.I.
-Government already provides support for rooftop solar customers via duty-free exemptions on solar systems including ancillary equipment. - 101.
-Consequently, OfReg believes that the costs of incentivising further solar installations outweigh the benefits to non-CORE consumers.
+Government already provides support for rooftop solar customers via duty-free exemptions on solar systems including ancillary equipment. - 147.
+Consequently, OfReg believes that the costs of incentivising further solar installations outweigh the benefits to non-CORE consumers. - 148.
+The Office does not propose to make a determination on this matter at this time.